 Dr. Ian A. Robinson currently serves as an ARPA-E fellow.
-His interests include carbon capture and utilization, fuel cells and electrolyzers, and decarbonizing materials processing.
+His interests include negative emissions technologies, direct air capture to produce synfuels, fuel cells, electrolyzers, high-energy abundant battery materials, and decarbonization technologies for materials processing.

 Dr. Jake Russell currently serves as an ARPA-E Fellow.
 His interests include the development of materials for improved electrical transport, thermal conversion and storage, and reduced mechanical losses, as well as techniques to enhance maritime fuel efficiency.

 Dr. Elizabeth Shoenfelt Troein currently serves as an ARPA-E fellow.
 Her interests include advancing Negative Emissions Technologies, including accelerated geomineralization, direct carbon capture, and others.